fattig-riddare-90/shbj-allservice/README.md

 #### 1. Strategy Plane
 ##### Purpose

-- Encourage users to join the running club by showcasing its mission, community spirit, and benefits.
+- Provide a professional and informative online presence for SHBJ Allservice.
+- Ensure that potential clients quickly understand the company's services and how to contact us.
-- Provide a seamless user experience to keep users informed and engaged.
+- Offer a seamless user experience that reflects the company’s reliability and expertise.

 ##### Primary User Needs
-- Learn about the club’s purpose and events.
+- Learn about SHBJ Allservice’s background, experience, and values.
-- Join the club and stay updated.
+- Understand the services offered and their benefits.
-- Access responsive, user-friendly content.
+- Easily find contact information and submit inquiries through a secure contact form.

 ##### Business Goals
-- Increase club membership.
-- Boost participation in events and social media engagement.
+- Attract new business partnerships and clients.
+- Improve accessibility and client engagement through an intuitive website.
+- Streamline the inquiry and booking process to reduce manual administration.

 #### 2. Scope Plane
 ##### Features
 - A full list of [Features](#features) can be viewed in detail below.

 ##### Content Requirements
-- Clear, motivational text about the club’s mission.
+- Clear, professional text about SHBJ Allservice’s mission, values, and expertise.
-- Photos showcasing the community.
-- Event schedules and descriptions.
-- Forms for membership sign-up.
+- Background information on the company and its founders.
+- A structured and accessible contact section with a form for inquiries.
+- Footer containing essential details: address, phone number, email, and social media links.

 #### 3. Structure Plane
 ##### Information Architecture
 - **Navigation Menu**:
-  - Accessible links in the navbar.
+  - Clear links to Home, About, and Contact pages.
 - **Hierarchy**:
-  - Clear call-to-action buttons.
-  - Prominent placement of social media links in the footer.
+  - Important information, such as services and contact options, is prominently displayed.
+  - Call-to-action buttons for inquiries and bookings.
+  - Footer includes key contact details for quick access.

 ##### User Flow
-1. User lands on the home page → learns about the club’s mission.
+1. User lands on the home page → sees the "About" heading and scrolls down.
+2. Visits the About section → learns about the company and its competencies.
-2. Navigates to the schedule/timetable → sees sessions they can join.
+3. Navigates to the Contact section → submits an inquiry or request for service.
-3. Views the events → checks upcoming/past event details.
-4. Signs up via the membership page.
-5. Browses the gallery → explores the community spirit.
+4. Footer provides additional ways to reach out via phone or email.

 #### 4. Skeleton Plane
 ##### Wireframe Suggestions